WarmthGiver/ZL.Unity.CustomPropertyAttribute/README.md

 ## ✨ Key Technology

 ### CustomPropertyAttribute

 The base class for creating new `CustomPropertyAttribute`.

 ### [UsingCustomProperty]

 Collects all `CustomPropertyAttribute` declared in the field and draws the fields at once.
 This solves the problem of applying multiple `PropertyAttribute` to a single field.

 ## 🚀 Features

-### CustomPropertyAttribute

-You can create a new ‘CustomPropertyAttribute’ by inheriting the corresponding class.
-The ‘Initialize’ function initializes the attribute.
-The ‘Preset’ function sets the state of the field, and the ‘Draw’ function draws the field.

 ### [Alias]